composablesys/collabs/demos/whiteboard/README.md

 # Whiteboard Demo

-A collaborative whiteboard, as a [Compoventuals container](TODO: guide link).
+A collaborative whiteboard, as a [Collabs container](TODO: guide link).

 Author: Ria Pradeep.